gocd/performance/README.md

 Micro performance setup is based on docker-compose, ensure `docker` and `docker-compose` are installed and docker engine is running.
 All scripts are in `micro_performance` folder.

-File `micro_performance/configuration.json` is used for defining the performance test configuration.
+The file `micro_performance/configuration.json` is used for defining the performance test configuration.
 A Sample content for configuration file

 ```
 {